fed135/Kalm/README.md

 Kalm is a micro-services NodeJS Framework specifically designed for minimal network overhead and resiliance.

-It has a very lean design with minimal noise, but is packed with powerful stuff like out-of the box socket management for tcp, udp and ipc.
+It has a very lean design with minimal noise, but is packed with powerful stuff like out-of the box socket management for tcp, udp web-sockets and [ipc](https://github.com/fed135/ipc-light).
 It's also very flexible, so you can load your own custom adapters for protocols like http or zmq.

-It's perfect for network-intensive applications and games.
+You can choose how you communicate, wrapped stateless packets, or persistent stateful socket connections.
+It's perfect for network-intensive applications and games!

 ## The idea